emacs-sideline/sideline/README.md

 This library provides the frontend UI to display information either on the left/right side of the buffer window.

-*P.S.
-The implementation is extracted and modified from [lsp-ui-sideline](https://github.com/emacs-lsp/lsp-ui#lsp-ui-sideline)*
+*📝 P.S.
+The implementation is extracted and modified from [lsp-ui-sideline](https://github.com/emacs-lsp/lsp-ui#lsp-ui-sideline).*

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**